twhiston/tw.gl.repl/javascript/README.md

 There is a helper patch included `editor-development.maxpat` which has a helpful simple setup which you can use to help with developing.

+## License

+The GNU Lesser General Public License v.3

+The artistic and aesthetic output of the software in the examples is licensed under:
+Creative Commons Attribution-ShareAlike 4.0 International License

+The origin of this project is a refactoring of th.gl.texteditor (c) Timo Hoogland 2020

+(c) Tom Whiston 2023